Tuesday, April 2, 2024

 Beautiful!

 Click Here: to watch the Birth of Seashore Trolley Museum.
-An interview of one of the founders of the Museum, Theodore Satarelli de Brasch
+An interview with one of the founders of the Museum, Theodore Satarelli de Brasch

 This is Kelly's turnout at the Saco-Old Orchard Beach line on June 18, 1939.